Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

 Understand your values

-It follows that in order to be truly intentional, you will need to understand and honor your core values.
+It follows that in order to be truly intentional, you will need to understand and honour your core values.

 Your core values can be explained as the things which are most important to you.